radiegtya/meteoris2/README.md

 ===============

 ###WHAT IS METEORIS?
-Meteoris is a Realtime Javascript Boilerplate base on Meteor Js framework.
+Meteoris is a Realtime Javascript Boilerplate base on Meteor Js framework up to v.0.9.0.
 It's help you structuring your Meteor Js apps, and there are many usefull packages inside.

 ###WHY USING METEORIS?